rahulogoel/PlateCam/README.md

 - Enhance OCR accuracy by fine-tuning parameters.
 - Expand dataset for improved model generalization.
 - Try different OCR models like Keras-OCR or EasyOCR as while testing the model I came to know that Tesseract is only good for high-resolution images but has poor precision for low-resolution images.
-So we can try other models too.[Check comparison blog post](https://thangasami.medium.com/tesseract-vs-keras-ocr-vs-easyocr-ec8500b9455b)
+So we can try other models too.
+[Check comparison blog post](https://thangasami.medium.com/tesseract-vs-keras-ocr-vs-easyocr-ec8500b9455b)

 ## License